 Our products primarily are sold through independent distributors that serve all 50 states, Canada and Mexico, and other foreign markets including Europe, the Pacific Rim, the Middle East, South America and Africa, and through prime contractors to governmental entities.
-Additionally, as a result of our ownership of Jige in France and Boniface in the United Kingdom, we have substantial distribution capabilities in Europe.
-While most of our distributor agreements do not contain exclusivity provisions, management believes that approximately 85% of our independent distributors sell our products on an exclusive basis.
-In addition to selling our products to towing operators, our independent distributors provide parts and service.
-We also utilize sales representatives to exclusively market our products and provide expertise and sales assistance to our independent distributors.
+Additionally, as a result of our ownership of Jige International S.A. in France and Boniface Engineering, Ltd. in the United Kingdom, we have substantial distribution capabilities in Europe.
+While most of our distributor agreements do not generally contain exclusivity provisions, management believes that approximately 85% of our independent distributors choose to sell our products on an exclusive basis.
+In addition to selling our products to towing operators, our independent distributors provide them with parts and service.
+We also utilize sales representatives to inform prospective purchasers about our current product lines in an effort to drive sales to independent distributors.
 Management believes the strength of our distribution network and the breadth of our product offerings are two key advantages over our competitors.